 When the new rules for the General Data Protection Regulation (GDPR) effective on May 25th 2018, it became quite the hot topic with all businesses that hold personal data, some found the transition easy but a lot did not.
-Before writing this blog, we asked some colleagues and clients what was the first thing that comes to mind when they hear ‘GDPR’.
+Before writing this blog, we asked some colleagues and clients what was the first thing that came to mind when they heard ‘GDPR’.
 In response, some said, ‘not sure as it confuses me’ but others used words such as security, protection, data, personal information, change and Surveillance.

 The penalty for non-compliance with GDPR is up to £17.5 million or 4% of annual global turnover – whichever is higher.
 The potential for substantial fines has vastly changed the way organisations approach their data protection and security practices.
 In terms of an organisation’s IT and cybersecurity, what are data protection controls that need to be in place from a security perspective to ensure GDPR IT and cybersecurity compliance?

-Lets break it down below……….
+Let's break it down below……….

 What is the General Data Protection Regulation?

-Since the UK left the EU, GDPR has been incorporated in to into UK data protection law as the UK GDPR and in summary, UK GDPR is a regulation on data protection which applies to data subjects within the UK.
+Since the UK left the EU, GDPR has been incorporated into UK data protection law as the UK GDPR and in summary, UK GDPR is a regulation on data protection which applies to data subjects within the UK.
 UK GDPR gives control to UK data subjects regarding how their data is processed, stored, or transmitted.
-The effect of GDPR reaches to all corners of the globe, making this legislation applicable to organisations outside of the EU.
+The effect of GDPR reaches to all corners of the globe, making this legislation applicable to organisations outside the EU.